claudiapop9/MovieAppAuth/README.md

     * icons
     * manifest
     * deployed on Azure for https connection
-3. Data is saved using Azure SQL database;
+3. Data is saved in Azure SQL database;
 4. A chat implemented using SignalR;